kaityo256/mc/pbc_test/README.md

 }
 ```

-The elapse time becomes 16064[msec].
+The elapsed time becomes 16064[msec].
 The efficiency was not improved so much.

 ### `table + mod`

-While we calculate `exp` funciton every time, the number of possible energy is limited.
+While we calculate `exp` function every time, the number of possible energy is limited.
 So we adopt a table for the energy difference.

 ```cpp
 void make_table(double beta) {